SanjitPingili/YouTubeToSpotify/client/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To run the backend server, in the server directory, you can run:
+To run the backend server, in the server directory, run:

 ### `node server.js`